naofumi/react_router_rails_spa/documents/introduction.md

 ## Demo and Source code

-* I have a [demo application based on the current proposal running on Kamal on a VPS server](https://rrrails.castle104.com/react-router/).
+* I have a [demo application running on Kamal on a VPS server](https://rrrails.castle104.com/react/).
 It has simple, session-based authentication and basic CRUD.
 Mutations are secured by integration with Rails CSRF protection.
 * In the demo application, I have intentionally added a 0.5 to 1.5-second delay on all server requests.
 Even the most bloated and inefficient web technologies will look great on a high-performance device with a fast network.
 Unless your demo intentionally simulates non-ideal situations, it is meaningless.
 * The source-code for this demo application is [available on GitHub](https://github.com/naofumi/react-router-vite-rails).